codio/knowledge/source/instructors/admin/integration/lms-students.rst

 Codio maps external system users to Codio users using the following rules.

 .. important::
-   Student accounts are **not** created via LTI integration while an organization is in trial mode.
+   Student accounts are **not** created via LMS integration while an organization is in trial mode.
 Activate a subscription to enable student enrollments.

 First-Time Access
 -----------------